 It’s Crucial to Make Your Payments On Time After Transferring Your Balance

 In order to keep that 0% APR, you need to make sure that you are at least making the minimum payment on time every month.
 If you do miss a payment, your new credit card could easily repeal your introductory zero APR period.
-And now you’re thrust back into a sky high interest rate.
+And now you’re thrust back into a sky-high interest rate.
 But just because you can pay the minimum doesn’t mean that you should.
 So get after it and pay way more than just the minimum, RIGHT?

 Do the math to ensure you’ll pay your entire balance off while you’re taking advantage of paying no interest, because once that sweet 0% introductory period is over, you’re back to paying regular annual percentage rates.
-It is a great idea to enroll in any auto-pay feature your card might offer so you don’t forget to make payments in the exact amount you need to to reach your goal.
+It is a great idea to enroll in any auto-pay feature your card might offer so you don’t forget to make payments in the exact amount you need to in order to reach your goal.

 Another recommendation is to set calendar reminders so that you can keep tabs on how many months of zero interest you have left to make sure the numbers are lining up.
 Who knows, you might even realize you could be paying it off even faster!